nLab

 History

 The nLab is a collaborative wiki.
-It grew out of the desire (I, II) to have a place for development (the “Lab” in “nLab”) and indexed archives of the ideas and concepts surrounding the discussions at the The n-Category Café.
-These discussions primarily are about mathematics, physics and philosophy from the perspective of category theory and higher category theory (the “n” in “nLab” and nPOV).
+It grew out of the desire (I, II) to have a place for development (the “Lab” in “nnLab”) and indexed archives of the ideas and concepts surrounding the discussions at the The nn-Category Café.
+These discussions primarily are about mathematics, physics and philosophy from the higher structures point of view of homotopy theory/algebraic topology, homotopy type theory, higher category theory and higher categorical algebra (the “nn” in “nnLab” and “nPOV”).

-The nLab was created in November 2008 using software provided and set up by Jacques Distler.
-The name “nLab” (short for “n-Category Lab”, but perhaps less restrictive) was dreamt up by Lisa Raphals (John Baez’s wife).
+The nnLab was created in November 2008 by Urs Schreiber, using software provided and set up by Jacques Distler.
+The name “nnLab” (short for “nn-Category Lab”, but perhaps less restrictive) was dreamt up by Lisa Raphals (John Baez‘s wife).

 • Notes from seminars